artemtek/WFLite/README.md

 ## Plugins

-JSON files in `plugins/` (see `AGENTS.md`).
+JSON files in `plugins/` (see [docs/AGENTS.md](docs/AGENTS.md) for how to build tools).
 The server reads that directory next to the working directory, or next to the binary.